ladybug-tools/spider/burning-manalemma-2017/README.md

 <iframe class=iframeReadMe src="https://rawgit.com/ladybug-tools/spider/master/burning-manalemma-2017/r1/burning-manalemma-2017-r1.html" width="800" height="500" >
 <img src="../images/ladybug-logo.png" >
 </iframe>
-_Cam you ba at Burning Man without going there?
+_Can you be at Burning Man without going there?
 Of course not.
 So let's bring Burning Man over to your place._

 <span style="display: none" >Not visible in GitHub source code view or small screens</span>